ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Resource (see {{Section 7.6 of HTTP}}).
-The one exception is that any information it might forward in a response MUST be encapsulated, unless it is responding to errors that do not relate to processing the contents of the encapsulated request; see {{errors}}.
+The one exception is that any information it might forward in a response MUST be encapsulated, unless it is responding to errors that do not relate to processing the contents of the Encapsulated Request; see {{errors}}.

-An Oblivious Gateway Resource, if it receives any response from the Target Resource, sends a single 200 response containing the encapsulated response.
+An Oblivious Gateway Resource, if it receives any response from the Target Resource, sends a single 200 response containing the Encapsulated Response.
-Like the request from the Client, this response MUST only contain those fields necessary to carry the encapsulated response: a 200 status code, a header field indicating the content type, and the encapsulated response as the response content.
-As with requests, additional fields MAY be used to convey information that does not reveal information about the encapsulated response.
+Like the request from the Client, this response MUST only contain those fields necessary to carry the Encapsulated Response: a 200 status code, a header field indicating the content type, and the Encapsulated Response as the response content.
+As with requests, additional fields MAY be used to convey information that does not reveal information about the Encapsulated Response.

 An Oblivious Gateway Resource that does not receive a response can itself generate a response with an appropriate error status code (such as 504 (Gateway